Short Note

 Additionally, they could mix cocaine with substances like procaine, a chemically similar local anesthetic, or amphetamine (another psychoactive stimulant).

-Some drug users mix heroin and cocaine.
+On another level of cocaine use, some drug users mix heroin and cocaine.

 Dopamine